 - The National Youth Strategy 2015-2025 - aims to encourage job creation, self-employment, and entrepreneurship among young people by implementing its Action Plans.

-- The Strategy for Education Development in Serbia 2020 with one of the priorities to introduce youth entrepreneurship in education and training programmes, etc.
+- The Strategy for Education Development in Serbia by 2030 - with one of the priorities to introduce youth entrepreneurship in education and training programmes, etc.

 Detailed review of abovementioned documents can be found in the study “Analysis of the Regulatory Framework for Entrepreneurs Focusing on the Three Most Potential Sectors, Proposing Simplified Procedures for Young Entrepreneurs” of the Ministry of Youth and Sports.